Our Catholic Religious Education Curriculum

 The preparation for each sacrament takes place during religious education lessons and there are also meetings between school, parents and the parish priest.

-At St. Edward’s we follow ‘Learning and Growing as the people of God’’ scheme of work which helps the children to prepare to receive the Sacraments.
-We also have a special book: ‘I belong’ which help us to keep a record of our preparations.
+At St. Edward’s, we follow ‘Learning and Growing as the People of God’’ scheme of work which helps the children to prepare to receive the Sacraments.
+We also have a special book: ‘I Belong’ which help us to keep a record of our preparations and provides children with reflection activities to complete as part of their preparation to receive the sacrament.

 Sacrament of Reconciliation